 There are a number of venues that you can go to in order to get the proper level of security that you will need for your business website.
-The important thing to keep in mind is that your site needs to protect the private info.
+The important thing to keep in mind is that your site needs to protect private info.
 This info is from your customers who will enter into it.

 The domain hosting services provider that you sign with will need to consider this as their main priority if they want to keep your loyalty as a client.
-Inspire to Thrive uses Hostgator for their hosting and SSL certificate.
+Inspire to Thrive uses Hostgator for hosting and SSL certificate.